 Finally, we round up this list of things to do in Vegas alone with the Valley of Fire.
 An hour away from the city, you’ll find some of the most distinguishing rock formations that form a landscape that will make you feel like you took a trip to Mars rather than Vegas.
 The Valley of Fire will require a full day trip to cover most of it but it’s totally worth it.
 This valley is home to some of the most stunning desert vistas I have ever seen.

 If you plan to visit, try to be around during sunset or sunrise; around this time the sun’s reflection creates the illusion that the rocks are on fire and it’s one of the most spectacular views you’ll ever see.
 Just don’t forget to pack a lunch as there aren’t a lot of dining options around.

 What to wear in Las Vegas?

 If you want to enjoy the sights and sounds of Las Vegas alone without attracting too much attention, it’s a good idea not to wear clothes that will make you stand out from the crowd.
-Although many people used to dress super-smart for a night in a Las Vegas casino or show, the reality is that dress codes have become increasingly informal through the years.
-Gone are the days of tuxedos, bow ties and little black dresses.
+Although many people used to dress super-smart for a night of casino hopping, the reality is that dress codes have become increasingly informal through the years.
+Gone are the days of tuxedos, bow ties, and little black dresses.